Aletheia McCaskill: Background

 McCaskill graduated from Carver Vo-Tech High School in 1989.
 She later attended Villa Julie College, where she earned a Bachelor of Science degree in information systems in 1994, the Community College of Baltimore County, receiving an associate degree in early childhood development in 2010, and the Notre Dame of Maryland University, where she received a Bachelor of Science degree in early elementary education in 2021.

 McCaskill is the vice president of the SEIU Local 500 labor union, which represents teachers, child-care professionals, and part-time college faculty in Maryland and Washington, D.C.
 She previously served as the leader of the union's bargaining committee and as the chairwoman of its Committee on Political Education (COPE).
-She also previously worked as a early-learning and child-development specialist.
+She also previously worked as an early-learning and child-development specialist.

 In September 2017, McCaskill announced that she would run for Maryland Senate in District 44, challenging incumbent state senator Shirley Nathan-Pulliam.
 In November 2017, McCaskill graduated from Emerge Maryland, a group dedicated to training and electing Democratic women to office.
 Her candidacy was endorsed by SEIU Local 500 1199SEIU, and gubernatorial candidate Ben Jealous.
 Despite an aggressive primary campaign, McCaskill lost to Nathan-Pulliam in the Democratic primary by a more than 2-1 margin.

 In 2022, McCaskill ran for the Maryland House of Delegates in District 44B.
 She came in second place alongside incumbent Sheila Ruth, receiving 23.0 percent of the vote in the Democratic primary.
 She was unopposed in the general election.

 In the legislature

-McCaskill was sworn into the Maryland House of Delegates on January 11, 2023, with the start of the Maryland General Assembly's 445th legislative session.
-He is a member of the House Appropriations Committee.
+McCaskill was sworn into the Maryland House of Delegates on January 11, 2023.
+She is a member of the House Appropriations Committee.